TEALSK12/apcsa-public/Unit1/Lesson-108.md

   their desk.

 2. Explain to students that they have the opportunity to get full credit on their homework grades by correcting them now, in class.
-Ask students for suggestions/ideas on how to make sure they don't miss any errors.
+Ask students for suggestions/ideas on how to make sure they don’t miss any errors.
 (By now students should be used to relying on their error checklist/algorithm.)

 ### Lecture on style \[10 minutes\]